SURF is Scotland’s Regeneration Forum.

 - To provide relevant and constructive feedback to key policy-makers

 The SURF network is the primary arena for debate on community regeneration in Scotland.
 It acts as a channel for information, consultation and policy proposals, based on the knowledge and experience of its extensive membership and wider connections.

 SURF network activity includes seminars, conferences, international policy exchanges, the annual SURF Awards for Best Practice in Community Regeneration and the distribution of information and comment in a variety of formats.

 This all provides a truly independent network to explore current practice, experience and knowledge, with which to positively influence the development of successful regeneration policy and practice.

 SURF was established in 1992 as a not-for-profit company limited by guarantee.
-It is directed by a board of voluntary directors drawn from across its wide cross-sector membership of over 280 organisations.
+It is directed by a board of voluntary directors drawn from across its wide cross-sector membership of over 300 organisations.
+It is a charity, registered with the Office of the Scottish Charity Regulator.

 SURF members range in size from small community groups to some of Scotland’s largest private companies.
 Membership organisations also include local authorities, housing associations, health boards, academic institutions, professional bodies, voluntary organisations and charities.